SignalK/signalk-server-java/README.md

 NOTE: Windows users - DONT put any of this in directories with spaces or anything but simple ascii names.
 Use something like eg C:\dev\SignalK-server
 Use the startpc.bat file to launch.

-You should now have a SignalK server running a webserver and websockets on `http://localhost:9292`.
+You should now have a SignalK server running a webserver on `http://localhost:9290` and websockets on `http://localhost:9292`.
 It will be streaming a demo file and dumping logging to screen.
 Control logging by editing conf/log4j.properties.

+Try http://localhost:9290/signalk/api/vessels to see some output.
+You can drill down by adding json fields, eg http://localhost:9290/signalk/api/vessels/367153070
+The content type is text/json, your browser may not display it directly.

 It currently streams out a demo file taken from a boat sailing in a race in San Francisco.
 The output includes AIS data.
-If you edit the conf/signalk.cfg file and make "signalk.demo=flase" (default=true), then it will stop doing that.
+If you edit the conf/signalk.cfg file and make "signalk.demo=false" (default=true), then it will stop doing that.
 Normally it only sends output in signalk delta format to subscribed clients, so clients MUST subscribe using the REST API, but we are still testing that so it also pings out changes every 1000ms.

 * Signal K data is also streamed on on TCP port 5555.
 On linux you can watch this with '$ ncat localhost 5555'